in.routed, routed - network routing daemon

 Do not run in the background.
 This option is meant for interactive use and is not usable under the SMF.

 Minimize routes in transmissions via interfaces with addresses that match net (network number)/mask (netmask), and synthesizes a default route to this machine with the metric.
-The intent is to reduce RIP traffic on slow, point-to-point links, such as PPP links, by replacing many large UDP packets of RIP information with a single, small packet containing a “fake” default route.
+The intent is to reduce RIP traffic on slow, point-to-point links, by replacing many large UDP packets of RIP information with a single, small packet containing a “fake” default route.
 If metric is absent, a value of 14 is assumed to limit the spread of the “fake” default route.
 This is a dangerous feature that, when used carelessly, can cause routing loops.
 Notice also that more than one interface can match the specified network number and mask.
 See also –g.
 Use of this option is equivalent to setting the minimize_routes property.

 Used on internetwork routers to offer a route to the “default” destination.
 It is equivalent to –F 0/0,1 and is present mostly for historical reasons.
 A better choice is –P pm_rdisc on the command line or pm_rdisc in the /etc/gateways file.
 A larger metric will be used with the latter alternatives, reducing the spread of the potentially dangerous default route.
 The –g (or –P) option is typically used on a gateway to the Internet, or on a gateway that uses another routing protocol whose routes are not reported to other local routers.
 Note that because a metric of 1 is used, this feature is dangerous.
 Its use more often creates chaos with a routing loop than solves problems.
 Use of this option is equivalent to setting the offer_default_route property to true.